shengjunlin/astro_coor/README.md

 freq/wavelength need to be suffixed with their units.
 ```

-The `astro_coor` module also several useful class and functions.
+The `astro_coor` module also provides several useful class and functions.
-To import this module for using the `Coor()` class and the other functions, please do
+To import this module for using the `Coor()` class and the other functions,
+ please do
 ```
 >>> import sys
 >>> sys.path.append([the path to the parent directory of astro_coor/])